 Don’t worry if you’ve never made yogurt before.
 This post will make it easy for pros and beginners alike.
-Be sure to take a look at the FAQ below for answers to basic and not-so-basic questions.
+Be sure to look at the FAQ below for answers to basic and not-so-basic questions.

-What is different about this method?
+What is different about the cold start method?

 You don’t heat the milk before incubation.
 As a result, you don’t need a cool-down period.